Zagipa Baliyeva: Education

-First, she graduated from Kazakh State University named after S.M.
-Kirov in 1981, where she got the speciality of "Lawyer".
+First, she graduated from Kazakh State University in 1981, where she became a lawyer.

-Then, from Kazakh Economic University named after T.Ryskulova, she got her second speciality of "International economist".
+Then, after her studies at the Kazakh Economic University, she became an international economist.

 Family

-She is married (her husband – Baliev Mukhtar Abzalovich), has four sons (Daniyar, Ernar, Aliyar, Nursultan), and two daughters (Aldara, Daria).
+She is married to Muhtar Baliev, has four sons, Daniyar, Ernar, Aliyar, and Nursultan, and two daughters, Aldara and Daria.

-Her husband, Baliev Mukhtar Abzalovich, has been running a small business called an LLC "OASIS TAU ALMATY" since 2006.
+Her husband, Baliev, has been running a small business called an LLC "OASIS TAU ALMATY" since 2006.

-Her eldest son Daniyar is the head of "DL Construction" LLP, which is filing claims for allegedly violated rights of "Kcell", as well as cable TV operators.
+Her eldest son, Daniyar, is the head of "DL Construction" LLP, which is filing claims for allegedly violated rights of "Kcell", as well as cable TV operators.
 Also, Daniyar is trying to force Kazakh radio stations to pay twice for the broadcast of foreign songs.